viapascurta-tech/Palmyra_med_sepsis_app/README.md

 * *antibiotic recommendations*
 * a *statement concerning the compliance of the generated recommendations with current sepsis guidelines*

-Below is the image of the user interface of the application :
+The appearence of the user interface of the application 👇:

 ![GUI](https://github.com/user-attachments/assets/985f9ec4-6ef4-4909-aa2b-c45e51bfc8fd)

 The application is built using [Shiny for Python package](https://shiny.posit.co/py/), and the inference engine is [Palmyra-med 70B LLM](https://writer.com/blog/palmyra-med-fin-models/) hosted on [NVIDIA platform](https://build.nvidia.com/explore/discover).

 ### Availability
-To experiment with the application, you can build the application on your machine or by accessing the cloud version of it (this version uses GPT-3.5-turbo as an inference engine) at https://huggingface.co/spaces/viapascurta/N_S_P_med.
+To experiment with the application, you can build the application on your machine (the code is available in *app.py*) or by accessing the cloud version of it (this version uses GPT-3.5-turbo as an inference engine) at https://huggingface.co/spaces/viapascurta/N_S_P_med.
 By activating the **How to Use the Application** button on the upper horizontal menu, the user gets detailed instructions on how to use the application.